AhmadBahr/TicTacToegame/README.md

 - C#

 # Setup
-Objective: The primary goal of Tic-Tac-Toe is to align three of your marks (either X or O) in a horizontal, vertical, or diagonal row on the 3x3 game board.
+**Objective**: The primary goal of Tic-Tac-Toe is to align three of your marks (either X or O) in a horizontal, vertical, or diagonal row on the 3x3 game board.
 The player who achieves this first wins the game.

-<br>Game Board<br/>: The game board consists of a 3x3 grid of cells.
+**Game Board**: The game board consists of a 3x3 grid of cells.
 Each cell can be empty or occupied by a mark (X or O).

+# Gameplay
+- **Turn Order**: Players take turns placing their mark in an empty cell.
+The first player is designated as "X," and the second player is designated as "O."

+- **Mark Placement**: A player must select an empty cell to place their mark.
+If a cell is already occupied, it cannot be overwritten.

+- **Winning Condition**: The game ends when one player aligns three of their marks in a row, column, or diagonal.

+- **Draw Condition**: If all cells are filled and no player has aligned three marks, the game ends in a draw.

+- **Invalid Moves**: Moves made to occupied cells or outside the range of the board are considered invalid.
+Players must choose a valid, empty cell.

+# Modes
+1.** Player vs. Player**
+- **Description**: In this mode, two players take turns on the same computer.
+Player 1 uses "X" and Player 2 uses "O."
+- **Gameplay**:

 ## Code & Snippets